Oliver Ivanović: Early life and career

-Ivanović was born in Rznić, a village near Dečani in the west of SAP Kosovo, FFR Yugoslavia (now Kosovo), on 1 April 1953.
+Ivanović was born in Rznić, a village near Dečani in the west of SAP Kosovo, FPR Yugoslavia (now Kosovo), on 1 April 1953.
 His father, Bogdan, was a history professor, and his mother, Olga, was a professor of Serbian language and literature.
 He also had a brother, Miroslav, and a sister, Nataša.
 His paternal heritage was Montenegrin.
 He attended primary and secondary mechanical-technical school in Kosovska Mitrovica.
 After turning 18, he joined the League of Communists of Yugoslavia in 1971.

 Ivanović enrolled in the Zagreb Military Academy to become a pilot.
 During his studies he started karate training and quickly became an instructor.
+He earned a blackbelt and later won the Kosovo karate championship, became the President of the Karate Club in Trepča and judged in international competitions.
 Three years into his studies he was diagnosed with a color vision deficiency and left the Military Academy.
-He returned to Kosovo and graduated from the Faculty of Mechanical Engineering in Kosovska Mitrovica, University of Priština.
-He also studied at the Faculty of Economics in Priština.
-He continued, parallel to his studies, professionally training in karate.
-He received higher belts and achieved recognition as an honorary international karate judge.
+He returned to Kosovo and graduated from the Faculty of Mechanical Engineering in Kosovska Mitrovica, University of Pristina.
+He also studied at the Faculty of Economics in Pristina.

-After the studies, he worked in several companies in Kosovska Mitrovica.
+After the studies, he worked in several companies in Mitrovica.
 With the creation of multi-party system in SFR Yugoslavia in 1990, he stepped out of parties, declaring himself "a man of the people".
-From 1991 to 1998, he was the head of the Sports Center in Kosovska Mitrovica.
-Prior to the Kosovo War and the establishment of UNMIK in Kosovo, Ivanović was a lesser-known member of the Socialist Party of Serbia in Kosovska Mitrovica.
+From 1991 to 1998, he was the head of the Sports Center in Mitrovica.
+Prior to the Kosovo War and the establishment of UNMIK in Kosovo, Ivanović was a lesser-known member of the Socialist Party of Serbia in Mitrovica.